trashbirdecology/luisdva.github.io/_posts/2017-01-11-Top-and-bottom-values-for-groups.md

 </figure>

-Note: In case of ties, the documentation states that _top\_n()_ either takes all rows with a value, or none.
+Note that in case of ties, the documentation states that _top\_n()_ either takes all rows with a value, or none.